 But this is not a salad recipe restricted to any one season.
-Fresh oranges are plentiful throughout the year, and this spinach salad would be wonderful with any meal, anytime.
+Fresh oranges are plentiful throughout the year, and this Spinach Salad Recipe would be wonderful with any meal, anytime.

 A tasty Citrus Spinach Salad with Avocados and Oranges and a lovely lemon Dijon vinaigrette